Shifting Financial Marketing into Gear

 Nick Landsberger, Lead Designer: I think generationally we need to empathize with one another.
 We need to be better for our future and with how technology is rapidly progressing, the world changes along with it.
 The world our parents lived in was much different than the world we live in, and the world we leave our children will be different as well.
 We need to empathize with ourselves, those who came before, and those who are to come and think about how we can help them in the here and now.
 And we need to look at how issues that exist today came from mistakes of the past and how today and now is the best way to change things for the future.
 Overall, we need to empathize with one another and work together, do the small things, learn from our mistakes, and think about the future and the bigger picture.
 Because while that time can seem far away, sometimes it can be our last chance or opportunity as a society to do anything.

 Keller Hawthorne, VP Marketing Technology: We’re living in an extremely divisive time where many are yelling and not enough are listening.
 I’ve learned people are more complex than we tend to give them credit for being.
 Though someone may have an extreme difference of opinion from myself, I try to remember that they have a reason for thinking that way.
 They have their unique past experiences that have shaped them into who they are today.
 Differences in opinions isn’t our problem… the ability to tolerate those differences is.
-A person’s value and worth cannot be summed up in a 140-character tweet.
+A person’s core values and worth cannot be summed up in a 140-character tweet.
 We must start listening and stop judging, remembering that one stance, vote, or opinion never represents all a person has to offer to this world.
 Let’s stop looking for the “evil” in the world and start acknowledging all the good within each of us!

 What are your takeaways from participating in last year’s Greater Chicago Food Depository food drive?